YacqubAdan/delta-ecs-project/README.md

 * **Terraform Apply :** These workflows apply the Terraform changes.
 It's triggered by terraform changes to the `terraform` directory, combined with commits to the stage or prod environment branches.
 * **Terraform Destroy :** These workflows destroy the Terraform Infra and require manual confirmation.

+#### Packer Pipeline

+* **Push Vault AMI :**  The workflow runs only when files in the `packer-vault/` directory in the main branch.
+The way it works is that it retrieves AWS credentials from Vault and uses Packer to create the AMI.

 All Terraform workflows:

      Retrieve AWS credentials from Vault.

 ## AWS Services Used